HuberNicolas/swc-group38/SoftCon2020_Assignment_6/ShoppingSW/ANSWERS.md

 ## Description:

-Regarding the Responsibilty Driven Design pattern, we would implement the ShoppingSW online shopping platform as follows:
+Regarding the Responsibility Driven Design pattern, we would implement the ShoppingSW online shopping platform as follows:

 As in the documentation described, we model the following main classes:
+  * Shopping Platform
   * User
   * Product
   * Cart